kf6gpe/gnuradio-baycon-2020/presentation.md

 ![source: Wikipedia; https://en.wikipedia.org/wiki/Infinite_impulse_response](images/iir.png)

 # Modulation
-* More math!, e.g.
+* More math!
-* AM can be accomplished multiplying the carrier by the audio signal
+* e.g., AM can be accomplished multiplying the carrier by the audio signal
-* BPSK can be accomplished by changing the phase of the carrier
+* e.g., BPSK can be accomplished by changing the phase of the carrier
+* Other modulations possible, too!

 # Demodulation
-* Still more math
+* Still more math!
 * Additional use of signal processing can provide symbol recovery, error detection & timing synchronization

 # Block diagram of a typical SDR
 ![source: Wikipedia; https://commons.wikimedia.org/wiki/File:SDR_et_WF.svg](images/sdr.png)

 # A word on hardware
-* You need a moderately fast PC running Linux, Windows, or macOS.
+* You need a moderately fast PC or Raspberry Pi running Linux, Windows, or macOS
 * For RF experiments, you need some sort of SDR hardware
 * [RTL-SDR](http://www.rtl-sdr.com) is a cheap receiver (check the raffle table!)
 * [hackRF](https://greatscottgadgets.com/hackrf/) is a popular transceiver
-* [LimeSDR](https://limemicro.com/products/boards/limesdr/) is another newer transceiver platform
+* [LimeSDR](https://limemicro.com/products/boards/limesdr/) is another newer transceiver
-* Lots of other choices!
+* Lots of other choices; just check for GNU Radio compatibility first

 # What does GNU Radio give me?
 * Over 400 DSP blocks, including filters, modulators, demodulators, visualization tools